dscny/profileservice/README.md

-# profileservice
+# Profile SReporting ervice
-Profile Reporting Service
+The Profile Reporting Service is part of the Help Scout Java coding exercise